 Our Front Store

 Our pharmacy may be small, but we carry a wide selection of over-the-counter products, both generic and brand.
 We have OTC products for pain relief; vitamins and other supplements; digestive aids and probiotics; cough, cold & allergy medications; skin care and hygiene products; compression socks; first aid and wound care; and more.
 If you are unable to use skin care products with fragrances and other additives, please come in to learn more about the Cerave®, Cetaphil® and Cliniderm® product lines.
-Several of our atoma® products are also available in unscented options.
-In addition, we stock many items for individuals with diabetes or neuropathy, including topical analgesics to relieve nerve pain, Dr. Segal's socks, Sigvaris socks with 8-15 mmHg of compression suitable for diabetes or neuropathy, Frio® cooling wallets for insulin, sugar-free medications and treats, and other diabetes-specific products.
+Several of our private-label products are also available in unscented options.
+In addition, we stock many items for individuals with diabetes or neuropathy.
 Talk to our Certified Diabetes Educator if you have questions about how OTC products and supplements may affect your blood sugar levels.

-The atoma® products are our private label products available exclusively at The Medicine Shoppe Pharmacy locations.
-These quality products offer the same active ingredients and effectiveness as national brands, at everyday low prices.
+Our private-label products offer the same active ingredients, quality and effectiveness as national brands, at everyday low prices.
 For even more savings, you can take part in our rewards program.
-With the atoma® Collector Card, every atoma® purchase gets you 1 stamp and 10 stamps get you a FREE atoma® product.
+With the Collector Card, every atoma® or Option+ purchase gets you 1 stamp and 10 stamps get you a FREE private-label product valued at up to $15.
 There's no need to carry another card in your wallet.
 We'll keep it in store, and after 10 stamps, we'll automatically credit your free item on your next visit.

 We can often order in special items and have them available for you within days.
 Or perhaps you would like to order directly through one of our suppliers and have items shipped directly to your home?
 This can be a cost-effective way to order ostomy and incontinence supplies, walkers, braces, and other home health care products.* To order through Pharmacy2Home, please go to www.pharmacy2home.ca/ms0414, create your personal account, then use the search box to look for the items you need.
 Be sure to select Medicine Shoppe Pharmacy #414 in Courtenay as your pharmacy, as doing so allows us to be able to offer you this extra service.